sensu/sensu-docs/content/sensu-go/5.18/guides/secrets-management.md

 #### Vault TLS certificate authentication

 This section explains how use HashiCorp Vault as your external [secrets provider][2] to authenticate with the HashiCorp Vault integration's [TLS certificate auth method][4].

+_**NOTE**: You will need to set up [HashiCorp Vault][15] in production to use TLS certificate-based authentication.
+In Vault's dev server, TLS is not enabled.
+Follow the [HashiCorp Learn curriculum][16] when you are ready to set up a production server in Vault._

 First, in your Vault, [enable and configure certificate authentication][33].
 For example, your Vault might be configured for certificate authentication like this: